The More Populous We Become, the More Humans Affect the Environment

 Understanding the links between population and the environment is critical to combating climate change.
 Human impacts on the environment are compounded by population growth and growing affluence.
 Global population pressures can strain the availability and equitable allocation of natural resources.
 Increasing demand for food and energy generally results in higher total emissions, although as more efficient practices are adopted, increasing demand may have less of an impact on emissions going forward.
 The future trajectory of production practices and consumption patterns will determine the scope and severity of climate change, the effects of which will be most devastating for the world’s most marginalized people.
 Ultimately, the countries and corporations most responsible for global emissions are most responsible for mitigating climate change.

 As the world’s population continues to grow, so too will the demand for finite resources.
 The environmental implications of slowing population growth through measures like voluntary family planning and education are compelling.
-Project Drawdown argues that meeting the global unmet need for contraceptives, together with increasing access to education for women and girls, could result in emissions reductions of up to 85 gigatons of CO2 equivalent by 2050 [50, 52].
-This is comparable to permanently closing over 22,000 coal-fired power plants [61].
+Project Drawdown argues that meeting the global unmet need for contraceptives, together with increasing access to education for women and girls, could result in emissions reductions of 69 gigatons of CO2 equivalent by 2050 [59].
+This is comparable to permanently closing some 18,000 coal-fired power plants [69].

 Voluntary reductions in fertility are amplified across generations.
-For example, if the whole world today adopted the fertility rate of Germany, Japan, Spain, Portugal, or Italy, the population would shrink to just above 4 billion by 2100, as opposed to the 10.9 billion currently projected by the United Nations Population Division [5, 62].
-Reducing fertility rates through rights-based development strategies such as voluntary family planning services and girls’ education has the potential to yield a myriad of social and environmental benefits—among them increased climate resilience and adaptive capacity, especially for the world’s most vulnerable populations, as well as a significant reduction in global greenhouse gas emissions over the long-term.
+For example, if the whole world adopted fertility rates just higher than those seen in Germany, Japan, Spain, Portugal, or Italy, the population would shrink to 4 billion by 2100, as opposed to the 10.2 billion currently projected by the United Nations Population Division [9, 70].
+For reference, the last time our global population was 4 billion people was in 1975, when concerns about humanity’s capacity to sustainably live, produce food, and consume resources on a planet of dwindling finite resources were already widespread.
+Now, almost 50 years later, our population has doubled but our planet and its resources remain finite.
+Given the stresses on the Earth’s natural systems, the prospects for feeding a smaller population are far more promising than a larger one.
+Reducing fertility rates through rights-based development strategies such as voluntary family planning services and girls’ education has the potential to yield myriad social and environmental benefits—among them increased climate resilience and adaptive capacity, especially for the world’s most vulnerable populations, as well as a significant reduction in global greenhouse gas emissions over the long term.

-Ultimately, curbing human impacts on the environment and slowing climate change involves shifting the global economy in favor of renewable energy sources, reshaping food production and consumption patterns, ending deforestation, and ecosystem protection and rehabilitation.
+Ultimately, curbing human impacts on the environment and slowing climate change involves shifting the global economy in favor of renewable energy sources, reshaping food production and consumption patterns, ending deforestation, and protecting and rehabilitating ecosystems.
 Slowing population growth is an important tool in tackling these challenges.

 ENDNOTES